microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 The implementation in the bracket pair colorizer extension addresses this challenge by processing the entire document again whenever a single bracket is inserted or removed.
 The colors then have to be removed and reapplied using the VS Code [Decoration API](https://code.visualstudio.com/api/references/vscode-api#TextEditor.setDecorations), which sends all color decorations to the renderer.

-As demonstrated by the earlier demo, this is slow for large documents with hundreds of thousands of bracket pairs and thus equally many color decorations.
+As demonstrated earlier, this is slow for large documents with hundreds of thousands of bracket pairs and thus equally many color decorations.
 Because extensions cannot update decorations incrementally and have to replace them all at once, the bracket pair colorizer extension cannot even do much better.
 Still, the renderer organizes all these decorations in a very clever way (by using a so called [interval tree](https://github.com/microsoft/vscode/blob/534c529c292a96eb775c74dfcee2d733380ed629/src/vs/editor/common/model/intervalTree.ts)), so rendering is always fast after all (potentially hundreds of thousands of) decorations have been received.

 Our goal is not having to reprocess the entire document on each key-stroke.
 Instead, the time required to process a single text edit should only grow ([poly](https://en.wikipedia.org/wiki/Polylogarithmic_function)) logarithmically with the document length.
-However, we still want to be able to query all brackets and their nesting level in the viewport in (poly) logarithmic time, as it would be the case when using VS Code's decoration API!
+However, we still want to be able to query all brackets and their nesting level in the viewport in (poly) logarithmic time, as it would be the case when using VS Code's decoration API (which uses the mentioned interval tree)!

 ### Algorithmic Complexities
-*Feel free to skip all chapters talking about algorithmic complexity.*
+*Feel free to skip this section.*
 In the following, $N$ refers to the length of the document.
 More formally, our goal is to have a time complexity of at most $\mathcal{O}(\mathrm{log}^k N + R)$ for querying all brackets in a given range of size $R$ and a reasonable small $k$ (we aim for $k = 2$).
 Brackets are queried when rendering the viewport and thus querying them has to be really fast.

-However, we allow an initialization time complexity of $\mathcal{O}(N)$ when a document is opened the first time (which is unavoidable due to the lower bound) and an update time of $\mathcal{O}(\mathrm{log}^j N + E)$ when $E$ many characters are modified or inserted, again for a reasonable small $j$ (we aim for $j = 3$).
-We also assume that the nesting level of a bracket pair is not too deep and at most $\mathcal{O}(\mathrm{log} N)$ and that the number of closing brackets without an opening counterpart is negligible.
+However, we allow an initialization time complexity of $\mathcal{O}(N)$ when a document is opened the first time (which is unavoidable, as all characters have to be processed when initially colorizing brackets) and an update time of $\mathcal{O}(\mathrm{log}^j N + E)$ when $E$ many characters are modified or inserted, again for a reasonable small $j$ (we aim for $j = 3$).
+We also assume that the nesting level of a bracket pair is not too deep and at most $\mathcal{O}(\mathrm{log} N)$ and that the number of closing brackets without an opening counterpart is negligible - documents violating these assumptions are very untypical and the algorithm we are looking for does not need to be fast on them.

 ### Language Semantics Make Bracket Pair Colorization Hard